 In August 2019, Empathy Test performed for the first time at M'era Luna in Germany and W-Fest in Belgium, with Elliott Berlin on keyboards.
 They then embarked on their first tour of North America as main support for Aesthetic Perfection, in early September.
 USA Synthwave / Witch House producer Angel Metro filled in on keyboards for the entire six week tour.

-A week or so later, Marson was invited to meet the rest of the band at the Hen & Chickens pub in Highbury & Islington, where they have conducted all their business meetings since 2015.
+A week or so later, Oliver was invited to meet the rest of the band at the Hen & Chickens pub in Highbury & Islington, where they have conducted all their business meetings since 2015.
 From that moment, Oliver was essentially in the band.
 They met with him for one rehearsal before the US tour, at New Rose Studios in Camden.
 While Isaac and Chrisy toured North America, Oliver learnt 13-14 tracks in preparation for their return.

 Isaac and Chrisy returned from America on 22nd October and had a second rehearsal with Oliver, before flying out to Germany the next day.
-They headlined shows in Brunswick, Nuremburg, Russelsheim and Hamburg, before appearing at Pluswelt's 20th anniversary festival in Oberhausen and Berlin.
+They headlined shows in Braunschweig, Nuremburg, Russelsheim and Hamburg, before appearing at Pluswelt's 20th anniversary festival in Oberhausen and Berlin.
 Empathy Test rounded off a very busy 2019 with a headline show at O2 Academy Islington on 16th November before appearing at Electrixmas Festival in Malmo, Sweden on December 7th, and headlining A Not So Silent Night in Keighley (UK) on 15th December.

 Empathy Test kicked off 2020 with a headline set at Owls 'n' Bats festival in Detmold, Germany.
 The January 4th performance revealed the band to be in peak form and many marvelled at the excellent turnout for such a small festival.
 In February, the band returned to Germany for another festival performance, this time at E-Only Festival in Leipzig, with Remi Garrier standing in for Christina Lopez on drums.
 Despite some technical issues, very little sleep and no sound check, the band again put in a strong performance.